-The mount server is required if you restore VM guest OS files and application items to the original location.
+The mount server is required if you restore VM guest OS files and application items to the original location or perform secure restore.
 The mount server lets you route VM traffic by an optimal way, reduce load on the network and speed up the restore process.

-When you perform file-level restore or application item restore, Veeam Backup & Replication needs to mount the content of the backup file to a staging server (or the original VM for restore to the Microsoft SQL Server and Oracle VMs).
+When you perform file-level, application item or secure restore, Veeam Backup & Replication needs to mount the content of the backup file to a staging server (or the original VM for restore to the Microsoft SQL Server and Oracle VMs).
 Once the VM backup is mounted, Veeam Backup & Replication copies files or items to their destination via this mount server or VM.
 For more information about possible mount points, see File-Level Restore Scenarios.

 The staging server must be located in the same site as the backup repository where backup files are stored.
 In this case, you will be able to keep the VM traffic in one site.
 If the staging server is located in some other site, the data will need to travel across the network between the sites.